Hanzallah/solving-ai/k-d List/README.md

 Yusuf Ziya Dilek

 ## Instructions
-`solution.py` contains the solution for the class precedence problem.
+`solution.py` contains the solution for the k-d trees problem.

 To test our code, run:
 ```bash